Alliance of British Drivers

-The Alliance of British Drivers (ABD) is a British not-for-profit organisation that lobbies 'for motorists' interests'.
+The Alliance of British Drivers (ABD) is a British not-for-profit organisation that promotes "the interests and concerns of Britain’s drivers".
 The organisation, operated by Pro-Motor, was formed in 1992 as the Association of British Drivers.
 In November 2012 it merged with the Drivers' Alliance and adopted the current name.

 Background

 The membership-based Association of British Drivers (ABD) was formed as a not-for-profit organisation by Brian Gregory in 1993.
 It was later operated by Pro-Motor which was incorporated in 1994.

 The Drivers' Alliance was formed in 2008, to campaign against road pricing, by Peter Roberts.
 In 2007, Roberts had authored an e-petition, on the government petitions website, opposing government plans to introduce road pricing in the UK.
 The petition went on to attract almost 1.8 million signatures.

 In November 2012 the ABD and the Drivers' Alliance merged, adopting the name Alliance of British Drivers.
 At the time of the merger, the organisation said "the 'war on the motorist' is still being fought by those opposed to individual freedom".